 2. Discovery of alternative approaches to conducting monitoring and assessing monitoring data

-The Phase III of BASIN will be a cooperative effort between STAR and STAC to expand monitoring in support of the 2014 Chesapeake Bay Watershed Agreement.
+The Phase III of BEI will be a cooperative effort between STAR and STAC to expand monitoring in support of the 2014 Chesapeake Bay Watershed Agreement.

 Phase II of BASIN was to develop approaches to sustain and evolve the water-quality monitoring networks by looking for efficiencies and recommending future steps to address funding uncertainties (i.e. inflation, budgetary changes).
 Phase II began with a global webinar series to gain insights from monitoring programs around the globe and continued with topical workshops and internal meetings connecting the lessons learned from the global webinar series to options in the Chesapeake Bay.